It’s no secret that life as a new mom is busy.

 I knew that if we could just make a plan, life would start to feel less chaotic and I’d be able to start taking better care of myself.

-MY SECRET MARRIAGE SAVING TOOL FOR NEW MOMS
+MY SECRET MARRIAGE MUST FOR NEW MOMS

 One afternoon in the early months of my son’s life, I ran out to an office supply store and purchased a large whiteboard calendar.
 That night, I sat down with my husband and started talking about the next two weeks.
 We discussed work schedules, time with friends and family, date nights, and self-care.
 We started plotting out all of our different needs on the calendar and committed to “holding our appointments.”